Aloe Vera: The Miracle Plant for Your Scalp

 Aloe Vera for dreadlocks - itch relief and maintenance

-7. Pour 4 oz of aloe gel (from the bowl) into the spray bottle (fill half of the bottle).
-Use the second ice cube tray to collect the rest of the aloe from the bowl and freeze it.
-Since aloe vera is in its natural preservative-free form, it can get rancid within two weeks.
+8. Use the second ice cube tray to collect the rest of the aloe from the bowl and put the tray in your freezer.
+Since aloe vera is in its natural, preservative-free form, it can get rancid within two weeks, so freezing it is the best way to preserve it long-term.

-8. Now you can add essential oils to the spray bottle.
-My favorite essential oils for this recipe are rosemary, tea tree, and lavender.
 A few drops will go a long way.
-I typically add 12-15 drops of essential oils to the entire 8 oz bottle.
+I typically add 12-15 drops of essential oils to the entire 8-oz bottle.
 Since tea tree and lavender are very potent, I usually add 3 drops of each of those and 6 drops of rosemary.
-If you only want to use one essential oil scent, then I recommend you add no more than 5 drops of that oil so the smell doesn’t become too strong.

-9. While it’s not completely necessary, sometimes I add 5 drops of vitamin E oil to my spray.
 Vitamin E helps to repair damaged hair follicles at the root and promotes hair growth.
 It also hydrates your scalp and increases blood circulation.
-(Aloe vera naturally contains some vitamin E but these drops give it an additional boost).
-Caution: Not all vitamin E oils are created the same.
-Many contain additives and some even contain soy.
-Make sure to read the label prior to purchasing.
+Aloe vera naturally contains some vitamin E, but these drops give it an additional boost.

 10. Fill the rest of the spray bottle with distilled water.
 Shake and spray on your roots.